 The battery-level LED band stayed where it was on the original GO, but there are new LED speed sensors at the back.
 The I/O button is also located at the back of the device, which is way better from a handling point of view.
 What's the same is the patented QuietGlide Technology that provides a near-silent operation and the two head attachments the Hypervolt GO 2 comes with (flat and bullet).

 The Hyperice Hypervolt GO 2 is a solid piece of kit.
 It really is the smaller version of the big Hypervolt 2, and I mean this as a compliment.
 The main difference between the two – apart from the size, of course – is that the Hypervolt GO 2 has a slightly angled handle.

 To put a label on it, the Hypervolt GO 2 weighs 1.5lbs (0.68kg), the same weight as holding a pair of ASICS Gel-Nimbus 24 in your hands.
-You could say it's comparing apples with oranges but whatever; the Hypervolt GO 2 is the perfect size for a massage gun.
+You could say it's comparing apples with oranges but whatever; the Hypervolt GO 2 is the perfect size for an entry-level massage gun.

 Hyperice Hypervolt GO 2 review: Ergonomics and operation

 Moving the on/off button to the back of the device was a great idea.
 It now falls right under the thumb and since the unit the button sits on protrudes a bit, it's less likely you'll press it by accident.
 Before, the switch was located under the index finger, so it wasn't impossible to press it accidentally.

 Operating the Hypervolt GO 2 is easy-peasy.
 You long-press the one button, wait for the LED band to turn on, press the same button once more – no need to hold it – and the gun starts vibrating.
 Press it once more, and the vibration frequency increases slightly; pressing it once more will make the motor go the fastest it can.